ember-lifeline/ember-lifeline/README.md

 There is a fantastic Ember addon, [ember-concurrency](http://ember-concurrency.com/) that solves these problems in a very exciting and simple way.
-It is largely inspired by [RxJS](http://reactivex.io/) and the Observable pattern, both of which concern themsevles with creating life-cycle-free async that, in practice, tend to be hard for developers to learn.
+It is largely inspired by [RxJS](http://reactivex.io/) and the Observable pattern, both of which concern themselves with creating life-cycle-free async that, in practice, tend to be hard for developers to learn.

 This addon introduces several utility methods to help manage async, object